ChrissyBeans/ChrissyBeans/README.md

 ## *<p align=center>* [Go sign my tree!](https://colormytree.me/2024/01JE8N352E1KHVX5DGTQVDVG97)

 ---
->[!NOTE]
-*(By the way, my pages have been created with my default zoom set to 80%, so things may be bigger for you than they are for me!
-Sorry, and thanks for understanding!)*

 ### *<p align=center>* [New rentry!
 (A good chunk is completed, but this is still a wip.
 Visit old rentry for dni!)](https://rentry.co/Chrissy-beans)